 How is meningococcal disease spread?

-Meningococcal disease is spread when a person not infected with meningococcal bacteria comes into contact with the fluids of the nose or throat (droplets from a sneeze, spit, saliva) of an infected person.
+Meningococcal disease spreads when an infected person comes into contact with an infected person's nose or throat fluids (droplets from a sneeze, spit, saliva).
 This happens through close contact, such as:

 - Living in the same household

 - Coughs and sneezes that are not covered